-- Cambridge College applicants whose writing assessments did not show the skills needed for college. - Immigrant professionals stymied by the language barrier from translating professional credentials into American careers. - Individuals involved in the Family Asset Building Programs of partner Lawrence Community Works.
+- Cambridge College applicants whose writing assessments did not show the skills needed for college, and others already enrolled who need support to be successful and complete their degrees. - Immigrant professionals stymied by the language barrier from translating professional credentials into American careers. - Adults in the community who need English as a Second Language support to advance in their jobs, receive more education and get a degree in the U.S.